ElettraSciComp/witmotion_IMU_ros/README.md

 - `port` - the virtual kernel device name for a port, `ttyUSB0` by default
 - `baud_rate` - port rate value to be used by the library for opening the port, _9600 baud_ by default
 - `polling_interval` - the sensor polling interval in milliseconds.
 If this parameter is omitted, the default value is set up by the library (50 ms).
+- `timeout_ms` - the sensor timeout period in milliseconds.
+If no data is received from the sensor after this period, then an error is raised and the node terminates.
+If this parameter is omitted, the default value is set up by the library (1000 ms).
+If this parameter is zero, the timeout check is disabled.
 - `restart_service_name` - the service name used to restart the sensor connection after an error.
 - `imu_publisher:`
     - `topic_name` - the topic name for IMU data publisher, `imu` in the node's namespace by default